goutham10248/key-logger-with-python/README.md

 open extension in vscode and install pip-packages extension,python debugger extension try to install some more extensions if it is not work or in vscode run without debugging.

 # Alternates :
-You can the send the key strokes to email or usb like more..
+You can the send the key strokes(logs) to email or usb like more..